Sorry, you need to enable JavaScript to visit this website.

 1. Purpose

-Ensure computer systems attached to the District of Columbia Government (“District”) information network is updated accurately and timely with security protection mechanisms (patches) for known vulnerabilities and exploits.
+Ensure information systems attached to the District of Columbia Government (District) network is updated accurately and timely with security protection mechanisms (patches) for known vulnerabilities and exploits.

 2. Authority

-DC Official Code § 1-1401 et seq., provides the Office of the Chief Technology Officer (“OCTO”) with the authority to provide information technology (IT) services, write and enforce IT policies, and secure the network and IT systems for the District government.
-This document can be found at: https://code.dccouncil.us/dc/council/code/sections/1-1402.html.
+DC Official Code § 1-1401 et seq., provides the Office of the Chief Technology Officer (OCTO) with the authority to provide information technology (IT) services, write and enforce IT policies, and secure the network and IT systems for the District government.
+This document can be found at https://code.dccouncil.gov/us/dc/council/code/sections/1-1402.

 3. Applicability